tsamantanis/titanic-data-challenges/README.md

 ## Local Server

-In order to load files from the desktop you'll need to start a local server.
+In order to load files from the desktop, you'll need to start a local server.
 There are many ways to do this.

 - Local server option or plugin in your editor
 - Use an application like WAMP or MAMP